danforthcenter/plantcv-geospatial/docs/center_grid_rois.md

     - img - Image or pseudo_rgb attribute of a spectral object on which to draw the ROIs.
     - viewer - Napari viewer object.
 Must have a shapes layer containing polygons, the centers of which will become the center of ROIs.
     - radius - Pixel value of the radius of ROIs.
 Default is 10.
-	- shapename - Name of shape layer containing polygons, defaults to "Shapes".
+	- layername - Name of shape layer containing polygons, defaults to "Shapes".

 - **Context:**
     - Though this function is designed to be used after drawing polygons in a grid using `napari_grid` and `napari_polygon_grid`, it can be used to draw ROIs using polygons formed by hand, read in from a shapefile, or drawn using custom algorithms.